 Note: Be careful when coming out of the receiving position.
 The band is still tight and will snap down if you don’t have a firm grasp.

 Now You Have a New Exercise for Home Training

 The banded front squat will be a nice addition to your exercise variety when stuck working out at home.
-Keeping your routines fresh not only motivates you to keep training, but also helps with overcoming strength plateaus when you’ve been constantly performing the same exercises each time.
+Keeping your routines fresh not only motivates you to keep training, but also helps with maintaining your front squat form without a barbell and weights available.